Key Factors & Conclusion

 The story of eyeglasses begins in medieval Europe, where curiosity, craftsmanship, and necessity converged to create the first tools of vision correction.

-Who Invented Eyeglasses?
+Who Invented Glasses?

-The invention of eyeglasses can be traced to several early makers in Italy during the late 13th century, however, the exact origin isn't clear.
+The invention of glasses can be traced to several early makers in Italy during the late 13th century, however, the exact origin isn't clear.
 The earliest known reference to spectacles dates back to 1289, when a Justinian law mentions them, suggesting they were in existence and used then.
 The first recorded mention of lenses for vision assistance appears in the ancient Italian writings of Friar Alessandro di Spina.

 Where Were Eyeglasses First Invented?